salvadordata/salvadordata/README.md

 When I’m not writing code or designing devices, you’ll probably find me:
 	•	Playing guitar or listening to music
 	•	Sipping coffee while brainstorming new ideas
-	•	Exploring the vibrant culture of North Jersey, my hometown
+	•	Exploring the vibrant culture of Philadelpia, my current city

 🤝 Let’s Connect!